-8.311.3.12 PROSPECTIVE PAYMENT METHODOLOGY FOR HOSPITALS: Payment for all covered inpatient services rendered to [Title XIX] eligible recipients admitted to acute care hospitals (other than those identified in Subsection C through [E] D of 8.311.3.10 NMAC) on or after October 1, 1989 shall be made based on a prospective payment approach which compensates hospitals an amount per discharge for discharges classified according to the diagnosis related group (DRG) methodology.
-The prospective rates for each hospital's

-[medicaid] MAD discharges will be determined by the department in the manner described in the following subsections.
+8.311.3.12 PROSPECTIVE PAYMENT METHODOLOGY FOR HOSPITALS: Payment for all covered inpatient services rendered to eligible recipients admitted to acute care hospitals (other than those identified in Subsections C through D of 8.311.3.10 NMAC) on or after October 1, 1989 shall be made based on a prospective payment approach which compensates hospitals an amount per discharge for discharges classified according to the diagnosis related group (DRG) methodology.
+The prospective rates for each hospital's MAD discharges will be determined by the department in the manner described in the following subsections.